 Python: Developing in Python: the local approach

 This documentation is part of the Development platform guide.
-View the full guide here: Prepare your development platform for a pleasant and efficient experience.
+View the full guide here: Prepare your development platform for a smooth and productive experience.

 👋 Welcome to the Stackhero documentation!